Zarina Diyas

-Zarina Diyas (Зарина Диас; Зари́на Ди́яс; born 18 October 1993) is a Kazakh professional tennis player.
-She has been ranked as high as No. 31 by the WTA.
-Diyas has won one singles title on the WTA Tour, at the 2017 Japan Women's Open, along with nine singles titles on the ITF Women's Circuit.
+Zarina Diyas (Зарина Диас; Зари́на Ди́яс; born 18 October 1993) is a Kazakh former tennis player.
+She reached a career-high of 31 in the singles rankings by the WTA.
+Diyas won one singles title on the WTA Tour, at the Japan Open, along with 12 singles titles on the ITF Women's Circuit.

 Diyas mostly played on the ITF Circuit until 2014, her breakthrough season.
-She progressed into the top 40 by September, having started the year outside the top 150.
-This helped her enter tournaments on the WTA Tour more consistently, though she still plays ITF tournaments.
+Having started the year outside the top 150, she progressed into the top 40 by September, allowing her to enter tournaments on the WTA Tour more consistently, although she still plays ITF tournaments.
 She is one of the most successful female tennis players representing Kazakhstan, along with Elena Rybakina and Yulia Putintseva.

-Diyas became a member of the Kazakhstan Fed Cup team in 2011 and is tied for her country's most singles wins with Yaroslava Shvedova, but with a much better winning percentage.
-She has a win/loss record of 18–8 (14–5 in singles) as of July 2024.
+Diyas became a member of the Kazakhstan Fed Cup team in 2011 and has played for 11 years, second only to Yulia Putintseva.

 Early life

 Zarina Diyas (Зари́на Ди́ас) was born on 18 October 1993 in Almaty.
 Her mother is Aida Aulbekova, and she has a sister named Alissa.
 During her childhood, Diyas spent many years in the Czech Republic, having moved there with her mother and sister when she was five years old.
 Her mother introduced her to tennis at age six.
 Around 2010, she played as a member of a tennis club in Prague.
-She had a chance to acquire Czech citizenship but decided against it to keep on playing for Kazakhstan.
+She had a chance to acquire Czech citizenship but decided to continue playing for Kazakhstan.
 She lived in the Czech Republic until she was 12 years old, before moving to Guangzhou, China for much of her tennis training.
 She later started studying psychology at university, remotely.